The aim of tutoring is to help students develop the skills and strategies they need to independently and successfully engage in a course.

 You may receive a maximum of 15 hours of tutoring per course, per term.
 The suggested frequency of tutoring sessions is once or twice a week, usually for one or two hours.
 If you continue to have difficulties in a course, please consult your instructor and/or make an appointment to see your dean or director of studies.
 Since tutors need to study, too, peer tutoring is not available during the final exam period.

 To get the most out of your session with the tutor, please come prepared with your questions.
-Once you have begun tutoring sessions you may login to the peer tutoring website to review the number of hours logged by your tutor.
 If you find that you need tutoring next term as well, you must see your dean or director of studies again.

 Becoming a Tutor